Rasht: Rose de Rescht

 Rosa 'de Rescht', like many old garden roses, presents an interesting historical background story.

 This cultivar, originating in Iran, was reported at the end of 19th century in England, but it was then forgotten.

 It was rediscovered near the Iranian provincial capital of Rascht by Miss Nancy Lindsay in 1945, and was brought back to the United Kingdom, where it was re-introduced around 1950.

 Today it is shown in the Victorian Class, winning many trophies.

 Sports

-The people of Rasht have always been regular fans of football which is the beloved sport in the city.
-Most are fans of Damash Gilan who play in the Azadegan League or Sepidrood Rasht who play in the Persian Gulf Pro League.
+The people of Rasht are fans of football.
+Most are fans of Damash Gilan who play in the Azadegan League or Sepidrood Rasht who play in the Persian Tier 2 and 3 League.
 Damash Gilan is the newer version of former Pegah football club that belonged to the municipality of Rasht, but was purchased later by the mineral water factory of Damash and changed its name and properties to Damash Gilan.

 The home stadium of Damash Gilan is Dr. Azodi Stadium which is an old stadium dating back to almost 40 years ago and its capacity is 11,000 people.
 Sardar Jangal Stadium is the city's second stadium.